gnicol/GitSwarm/perforce_swarm/doc-ee/ci/enable_or_disable_ci.md

 Two things to note:

-1. Disabling GitLab CI affects only newly-created projects.
-Projects that had it enabled prior to this modification, continue to work as before.
+1. Disabling GitLab CI, will affect only newly-created projects.
+Projects that had it enabled prior to this modification, will work as before.
-1. Even if you disable GitLab CI, users are still able to enable it in the project's settings.
+1. Even if you disable GitLab CI, users will still be able to enable it in the project's settings.

 ---